Thanfees/DedNoob-Dorker/README.md

 - A modern browser (Chrome, Firefox, Edge, or Safari).
 No build step or server runtime is required.

 ## Credits
-Inspired by the work of CoffinXP and Lostsec.
+Inspired by the work of CoffinXP - Lostsec.
 Watch more on [Lostsec YouTube](https://www.youtube.com/@lostsecc) or visit [lostsec.xyz](https://lostsec.xyz/coffin/dorking.html).